-But how do you figure out what your skintone is, and what colours best suit it?
+But how do you figure out what your undertone is and what colours best suit it?
 Here are a few tips to help you:

 How To Determine Your Skin’s Undertone

 There isn’t one quick way to determine your skin’s undertone.
 The best way is to do a series of tests.
-Take pen and paper and divide the latter into two columns, cool and warm.
+Take pen and paper and create two columns, one cool and one warm.
 Don’t worry about neutral for now.
 We’ll get to it later.

 Here are the rules.
 Do one test at a time, and write down the outcome in the right column.
 For more precise results, do them in natural light and with a clean, bare face.

 Look at the veins on your inner wrist.
 What colour are they?

 - Mostly green: You’re warm-toned.

 Don’t worry if you can’t tell.
 That’s why you need to take more than one test to make sure what your undertone is.

 Grab two pieces of jewellery, one gold and the other one silver.
 If you don’t have them, use gold and silver eyeliner.
 Works just as well.